+\cgamapf has several attractive properties.
+Unlike many MAPF algorithms, which require heavy computation (e.g., LaCAM~\cite{okumura2023lacam}, LaCAM$^*$~\cite{okumura2023improving} or CBS~\cite{CBS_2015}), \cgamapf is tractable, running in polynomial time.
+Similar to PIBT~\cite{okumura2022priority}, it guarantees \emph{reachability}, which means that every agent will eventually reach its goal (but not simultaneously with others).
+In terms of performance, \cgamapf outperforms PIBT in dense problems in some cases, while in others, it does not.
+To enjoy the complementary benefits of both algorithms, we propose \cgapibt, a MAPF algorithm that integrates PIBT and \cgamapf into a single, efficient procedure.

-We compare our CGA-MAPF to the state-of-the-art algorithms such as PrP, PIBT, LNS2, LaCAM, and LaCAM$^*$ and demonstrate that CGA-MAPF can generate outstanding results in terms of success rate in all MAPF benchmarks.
-For example, in \emph{maze-32-32-2} grid, CGA-MAPF solves all instances with 350 agents, while baseline algorithms do not succeed to solve any of them.
+Lastly, we conducted a large set of experiments on standard MAPF benchmarks~\cite{stern2019mapf} comparing \cgamapf and \cgapibt to other standard and state-of-the-art suboptimal algorithms, namely PrP, PIBT, LNS2, LaCAM, and LaCAM$^*$.
+The results show that \cgamapf and \cgapibt can generate outstanding results in terms of success rate in many MAPF benchmarks.
+For example, in a challenging \emph{maze-32-32-2} grid, the proposed algorithms solved the majority of instances with 450 agents, while the baseline algorithms were not able to solve any of them.

-\section{BACKGROUND}
+\section{Background}